cfmaniac/PHP-Magento/README.md

-# PHP-Magento
+# Magento-Mods
-Magento Mods I've Developed
+Magento Modifications and Add-Ons